- Not to be confused with Fethard in County Tipperary.

 - 4 Baginbun Head is where the Normans began their invasion of Ireland in 1169.
 It's named for their two ships La Bague and La Bonne.
 They camped nearby before settling across the estuary at Bannow (see Kilmore Quay for sights there).
 There's a Martello tower on the headland and sandy beaches on both sides.

 - 5 Duncannon Fort, Duncannon, ☏ +353 51 389 530.
-Jun-Sep: daily noon-3PM.
+Jun-Sep daily noon-3PM.
 This is a star fort built by Elizabeth I of England in 1587/88 against Spanish attack; it's over the site of earlier fortifications.
 Visit by guided tour.
-Adult €6, child €2.50.
+Adult €10 child €4.

 - 6 Templetown was granted by Henry II to the Knights Templar, who built a base and several churches here.
 The structures were added to by the Knights Hospitaller.
 The ruins are free to enter.
 The knights must have been an abstemious lot because the modern pub "Templars Inn" has closed down.

 - 7 Loftus Hall harks back to 1350 but was entirely rebuilt as a country mansion in the 1870s.
 From 2011 it was promoted as "Ireland's most haunted house", though it's not clear if the ghosts were eligible to ride the zip-wire.
-In Nov 2020 the place closed and was put up for sale with a price tag of €2.5 million.
+It remains closed in 2025.

 - Slade near Hook Head is a picturesque small harbour with a 16th-century tower house, though this is derelict and unsafe to enter.